PetoMPP/home-app/README.md

-# Home app
+# Home App

-My home IOT solution for managing various devices.

-# Projects
+Welcome to the **Home App** repository!
+This project is a comprehensive smart home solution designed to monitor, manage, and interact with various sensors in your environment.
+The repository contains everything you need to get started with setting up your smart home system, including the Home API backend, Home Sensor firmware, and detailed schematics.

-## Home api
+## Repository Structure

-Home API is the central component of the Home App, enabling seamless discovery, management, and interaction with home sensors.
-It provides a web interface for monitoring real-time temperature and humidity data through interactive charts, with sensors assigned to specific areas of your home.
-To learn more about the project, see the [README](home-api/README.md).
+- [Home API](/home-api/README.md): The core backend component of the Home App.
+It manages the discovery, organization, and interaction with various sensors in your home.
+The API hosts a web interface for real-time data visualization and provides a RESTful API for integrating sensor data into other applications.

-## Home sensor

-The Home Sensor project uses an ESP32-C3 microcontroller to monitor temperature and humidity, hosting a web server that provides data via a RESTful API.
-Future updates will add motion and noise detection, along with support for the ESP8266.
-To learn more about the project, see the [README](home-sensor/README.md).
+- [Home Sensor](/home-sensor/README.md): Firmware written in C++ for the ESP32-C3 microcontroller, designed to collect temperature and humidity data.
+The sensor hosts a web server and exposes the collected data via a RESTful API.
+Future updates will include support for motion detection, noise monitoring, and compatibility with ESP8266.

-# Roadmap
+## Roadmap

 - [x] Make a web interface for managing supported devices
 - [x] Add feature support for devices to mark them as able to do various actions, like: